FennBoii/Roblox-Studio-RPC-Ver.-1.0/README.md

       linux but it soley depends if you can get roblox studio on linux and get the plugin installed.

-- The Main Requirements
+-The Main Requirements

     - Node.js, can be installed here: https://nodejs.org/

     - Discord, can be installed here: https://discord.com/

-- "How to run" instructions:
+-"How to run" instructions:

     - Windows

 I. clone or download this repository onto your desired location.